Skip to content

 • Runner isolation and lifecycle controls

-• Dependency and code security checks in pipeline
+• Dependency and code security scanning built into the pipeline

 ControlRisk ReducedHow to ReviewRecommended Setting